Wafu B Cup of Nations: Ghana targeting revenge in Nigeria showdown

 Source: goal.com

-Ghana have revenge on their minds as they take on archrivals Nigeria in their opening game of the 2020 Wafu B Cup of Nations in Benin, says head coach Abdul Karim Zito.
+Ghana has revenge on their minds as they take on archrivals Nigeria in their opening game of the 2020 Wafu B Cup of Nations in Benin, says head coach Abdul Karim Zito.

 The Black Satellites are set to face the Flying Eagles at Stade de Gaules in Porto Novo at the sub-regional championship.

-At their last meeting at the tournament two years ago, Ghana were handed a 4-2 defeat by Nigeria.
+At their last meeting at the tournament two years ago, Ghana was handed a 4-2 defeat by Nigeria.

 "There is a big rivalry between Ghana and Nigeria.
 So at all costs, we should make amendments [for the last defeat]," Zito told Footballmadeinghana.

 "In football sometimes people say win, lose or draw.
-It's not about drawing, its winning, drawing or making amendments.
-We will have the opportunities to make amendments.
-Ghana have another opportunity to make amendments from the first 4-2 [defeat] they gave us.
+It's not about drawing, it's winning, drawing, or making amendments.
+We will have the opportunity to make amendments.
+Ghana has another opportunity to make amendments from the first 4-2 [defeat] they gave us."

 “I will not take it [their threat] the way I saw it over there [against Cote d'Ivoire] but rather I will also build my own self against what I saw.
 We need a win out of two matches just to make it to the semi-final."